In today's data driven world, a bike computer is almost a necessity for any cyclist.

 >> Available at : Amazon

-Garmin is the pioneering company behind navigation devices that are so popular nowadays.
-The name Garmin has become synonymous with bike GPS devices.
+Garmin is the pioneer company behind navigation devices that are so popular nowadays.
+The name Garmin has become synonymous with GPS cycling computers.

 The Garmin Edge 500 bike computer set an early standard for cyclists more than 7 years ago.
 Now, the Garmin Edge 520 Plus picks up where that heritage left off.

-The main difference between the Edge 520 and 520 Plus lies in the advanced mapping, turn-by-turn navigation and performance/training features.
-It has a full suite of connectivity options (Bluetooth, ANT+, WiFi), a large color display, and a longer battery life of up to 15 hours.
+The main difference between the Edge 520 and 520 Plus lies in the advanced mapping, turn-by-turn navigation, performance and training features.
+It has a full suite of connectivity options (ANT+, Bluetooth, WiFi), a large color screen, and a longer battery life of up to 15 hours.

 Without mincing words, the Garmin Edge 1030 bike computer can only be described as the Ferrari of bike computers.